w3c/wai-policies-prototype/_help/1-introduction.md

 title: Introduction
 ---

 This page lists governmental policies related to web accessibility, although it is not a comprehensive or definitive listing.
-We welcome additions or corrections to these listings via our <a href="submission.html">submission form</a>.
+We welcome additions or corrections to these listings via the <a href="submission.html">submission form</a>.

 The information on this page is _not_ legal advice.
 If you have questions about the applicability of the policies to specific situations, please consult legal authorities for the appropriate jurisdiction.